puppetlabs-toy-chest/puppetlabs-azure/README.md

 *Required* The name of the virtual machine.
 The name may have at most 64 characters.
 Some images may have more restrictive requirements.

 ##### `image`
-*Required* Name of the image to use to create the virtual machine.
-This must be in the ARM image_refence format [Azure image reference](https://azure.microsoft.com/en-gb/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli/)
+Name of the image to use to create the virtual machine.
+Required if no Marketplace `plan` is provided.
+This must be in the ARM image_refence format
+[Azure image reference](https://azure.microsoft.com/en-gb/documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli/)

 ~~~